sciguy1121/Community-Mod-1/Ideas.md

 Jackhammer - The quickest, yet most expensive way to break hardened concrete

-Block/Item Transport - Would Technicraft use a pipe based system or a mob/entity system like TC3.
+Block/Item Transport - Would Technicraft use a pipe based system or a mob/entity system like TC3.--Why not a new Idea?

 Tech Levels: